thelmuth/program-synthesis-benchmark-datasets/datasets/sum-of-squares/README.md

 ## Random Cases
 94 cases
 - 94 numbers [1, 100] not covered by the edge cases
+- NOTE: While the numbers are in shuffled order, all cases not in the edge cases appear in this file once.

 ## Typical use:
 Train cases (50)